MRes Public Health (Web-based Learning) / Course details

 After completing the taught component, you will be supported in carrying out your own research project or a full systematic review.

-We offer two MRes courses, one in Public Health and one in Primary Care.
-Distinction between the two is based on the course units and research topics you choose.
+We offer three MRes courses, in Public Health, Primary Care and Dental Public Health.
+Distinction between the three is based on the course units and research topics you choose.

 Our course is ideal for Academic Clinical Fellows (ACFs) who wish to gain research experience in the field of primary care and public health.

 You will be taught by professionals working in the field of local, national and international public health.
 There is an emphasis on applying your learning to real life public health issues.

 All of the course content is delivered online, enabling you to fit study around other commitments.
 If possible, a face-to-face induction is held in Manchester at the start of the course, but attendance is not compulsory.
 There are both fully online and blended options where face-to-face sessions are planned.

 Learn with students from around the world